adhikariprajitraj/3D-Drone-Navigation-Project/README.md

 # 3D Drone Navigation Project

 ## Overview
-The 3D Drone Navigation project aims to design a sophisticated simulation where a drone navigates through a 3D cubic space filled with static obstacles.
-The primary goal is to develop a reinforcement learning (RL) model and path optimization algorithms to guide the drone in finding the shortest path from a starting point to an endpoint within this environment, while avoiding collisions.
+The 3D Drone Navigation project aims to design a sophisticated simulation in which a drone navigates through a 3D cubic space filled with static obstacles.
+The primary goal is to develop a reinforcement learning (RL) model and path optimization algorithms to guide the drone in finding the shortest path from a starting point to an endpoint within this environment while avoiding collisions.

 ## Project Objectives
 - **Simulate a 3D environment** with static obstacles to test drone navigation.